We’ve all got opinions

 But, again, at night’s end, we dream alone.

 It’s Not Made By Great Men

 As Dooley illustrates over and over again in Red Set, Foucault’s question lurks in the background regarding Gang of Four’s internal dynamic.
-The members constantly second-guessed their choices while also unnerving their comrades in the band by their probing.
+The members constantly second-guessed their choices while also unnerving their bandmate comrades by their probing.
 (Read the book…) Again, as Dooley puts it so well, Gang of Four were (are) not heroic outsiders but rather participants—not great men.

 Part 1: Natural’s Not in It

 The Quality of Mercy Is Not Strnen

 - Jim Dooley.
 2017.
 Red Set: A History of Gang of Four, London: Repeater Books.

 - The result was Soldier-Talk, issued by Radar Records (which counted among its roster Elvis Costello).

 - The album was issued on the Music-Language label, a play on the Art & Language periodical Art-Language.
 A couple of the LP’s tracks appeared in different forms on Soldier-Talk.